Cal State blunder may mean loss of affordable housing for 3,000 students - The San Francisco Examiner

 Another student housing solution

-At the same November hearing where Cal State’s Robert Eaton incorrectly interpreted housing financing rules, the UC told lawmakers that it would benefit from a program in which the state gives the university system interest-free loans to build housing as another way to expand the affordable student housing stock.
-An influential lawmaker in higher-education, Sacramento Democratic Assemblymember Kevin McCarty, proposed such a bill this year but it was heavily revised and excluded the loan aspect when it finally passed.
+At the same November hearing where Eaton incorrectly interpreted housing financing rules, the UC told lawmakers it would benefit from a program in which the state gives the university system interest-free loans to build housing as another way to expand the affordable student housing stock.
+An influential lawmaker in higher education, Sacramento Democratic Assemblymember Kevin McCarty, proposed such a bill this year but it was heavily revised and excluded the loan aspect when it finally passed.

-And with another year of record high tax revenue appearing likely next year, the state’s lawmakers will have a lot of options to fund a new batch of big projects.
+And with another year of record-high tax revenue appearing likely next year, state lawmakers will have a lot of options to fund a new batch of big projects.

 CalMatters is a nonprofit newsroom committed to explaining California politics and policy.